valencik/mastersAPSC/documents/thesis/thesis.md

 The United States [National Nuclear Data Center](http://www.nndc.bnl.gov) (NNDC) prepares an evaluated database of nuclear science literature that poses a rich opportunity for knowledge discovery directed at the scientific work and study.
 The academic field of nuclear science is over one hundred years old, starting with the discovery of radiation @becquerel.
 This discovery is the first of many entries in the Nuclear Science References database, collected, cataloged, distributed, and evaluated by the National Nuclear Data Center @Kurgan200603.
-The Nuclear Science References, or NSR, has over 210,000 entries documenting the body of nuclear science literature, which provides the opportunity for knowledge discovery on the literature's meta data.
+The Nuclear Science References, or NSR, has over 210,000 entries documenting the body of nuclear science literature, which provides the opportunity for knowledge discovery on the literature's metadata.
 The metadata that the NSR provides is contributed and maintained by neutral third party experts from the NNDC.
 This fact separates the information in the NSR from metadata available through services such as [ResearchGate](http://researchgate.net/).